Laurie YolerIndependent Board Director Zoox

 She currently serves on the board of directors of Bose, Church & Dwight (NYSE:CHD), Zoox, Noon Home, and the Computer History Museum, and on the advisory boards of Accenture, Platform Science, Precise.ly, AI4All, and the Washington State Frank Fellows Entrepreneurship Program.
 She is also an active angel investor with Broadway Angels and HealthTech Capital.

 Yoler has been an integral part of the development and launch of many new innovations and products, both from within large companies like Qualcomm, Visa, Sun Microsystems, and Accenture, and as one of a small group of founders/investors of a new entrepreneurial venture with a radical idea like Tesla Motors, DNA Direct, and Packet Design.

 Most recently, Yoler was President of Qualcomm Labs and SVP of Business Development for Qualcomm, driving new internal innovation, and exploring and closing new strategic partnerships and joint ventures.
 Previously, Yoler was a founding managing director at GrowthPoint Technology Partners, advising entrepreneurs in building strategic alliances, completing M&A transactions and raising capital.

-Yoler graduated summa cum laude from Washington State University with a bachelor's degree in management information systems.
+Yoler graduated summa cum laude from Washington State University with a bachelor’s degree in management information systems.
 She completed a semester in the international business program at the University of Copenhagen and later completed executive management programs at Kellogg, Stanford and INSEAD.
 Yoler has been very active in continuing her education at Stanford in board governance, biotechnology, biochemistry, neuropsychology, neuroscience and geology.
 She also guest lectures in the Engineering, Law and Business Schools at Stanford.